How you can help

 Karen Goldie Morrison

-If you would like to add your name to our role call of Endowment Patrons by contributing to the fund, or would like to know how a bequest can be used to support it, please email James at:
+If you would like to add your name to our roll call of Endowment Patrons by contributing to the fund, or would like to know how a bequest can be used to support it, please email James at:

 Another way to support the future of Australian opera through the Tait Memorial Trust is to make a bequest in your will.
 A bequest is often established as a percentage of an estate.
 It is an excellent option for individuals who may like to assist the Trust in its mission, but are not in a position to do so during their lifetime.
 Your bequest can help to ensure that the Tait Memorial Trust continues to support young singers.